⛵ What is a Gulet? A Comprehensive Look at History, Design, and Charter Life

 🏗️ The role of Bodrum and Marmaris in gulet history

 The Ottoman period saw new shipyards pop up in different regions at the start of the 19th century .
-This happened because Istanbul couldn't build enough war vessels.
-Bodrum's shipyard, along with places like Sinop and Gemlik, started building galleons in the early 1800s .
+This happened primarily because Istanbul couldn't build enough war vessels.
+Bodrums shipyards, along with places like Sinop and Gemlik, started building galleons in the early 1800s .

 The rising demand spread gulet construction to Bozburun, Marmaris, Fethiye, and Istanbul .
-These coastal towns' shipyards kept traditional building methods while adding state-of-the-art features .
+These coastal towns' shipyards kept traditional building methods and skills, while adding state-of-the-art features .

 🏛️ Influence of Ottoman and Mediterranean shipbuilding